---

 * **`sleep()` accepts** duration strings (`"1d"`, `"2h"`, `"30s"`), milliseconds, or `Date` objects for sleeping until a specific time.

-* **Durable means durable.** A `sleep("7d")` workflow costs nothing while sleeping -- no compute, no memory.
-It resumes precisely when the timer fires.
+* **Durable means durable.** A `sleep("7d")` workflow costs nothing while sleeping — no compute, no memory.

 * **Use `sleep()` in workflow context only.** Step functions cannot call `sleep()` directly.
-If a step needs a delay, use a standard `setTimeout` or return control to the workflow.
+If a step needs a delay, use `setTimeout` inside the step.

 ## Key APIs

-* [`sleep()`](/docs/api-reference/workflow/sleep) -- durable wait (survives restarts, zero compute cost while sleeping)
+* [`sleep()`](/docs/api-reference/workflow/sleep) — durable wait (survives restarts, zero compute cost)

-* [`defineHook`](/docs/api-reference/workflow/define-hook) -- creates a hook that external systems can trigger
+* [`defineHook()`](/docs/api-reference/workflow/define-hook) — creates a typed hook that external systems can fire

 ## Sitemap